 Just like traditional mattresses, the Enerplex is designed to be firm and supportive of keeping your spine from being thrown out of proportion.
 Beyond that, you can easily customize its comfort to suit different body weights and sleeping positions by simply inflating it.
 Furthermore, since it’s constructed with sturdy puncture-resistant PVC and welded at the sides, it can support a weight of up to 600 lbs.

 Compared to a sleeping bag, the Enerplex mattress is easy to fold and comes with a carry bag for easy and safe storage.
 Beyond that, it comes with the options of twin and queen size; this offers a large and comfortable sleeping surface area that can be shared by couples.
-Not to mention, its 9-inch profile gives great cushioning; you won’t feel lumpy roots and stones against your back.
+Its 9-inch profile gives great cushioning; you won’t feel lumpy roots and stones against your back.

-If you’re backpacking and packing, this air mattress might not be ideal since it doesn’t come with a manual pump option.
+If you’re backpacking and packing, this air mattress might not be ideal since it doesn’t have a manual pump option.
 In addition, when temperatures are low, the air in the mattress condenses, making it deflate.

 |What We Like||What We Don’t Like|